Columbus (1824 ship): Shipwreck

 Instead of dismantling it was decided to send Columbus back to North America for a second load of timber, against the advice of Captain Wood.
 Under Captain Daniel Nesbitt Munro, and with a 73-man crew, the vessel left The Downs on 26 April 1825.
 She was loaded only with ballast and was bound for Saint John, New Brunswick.
 On 17 May at 46°54′N 29°2′W Columbus encountered a storm with strong west-north-westerly winds, causing her to roll and become unmanageable.
 The storm caused her timbers to open and take on water at the rate of 2 ft per hour.
 Despite all hands manning the pumps and her steam engine pumping out 1400 impgal of water per minute the flooding could not be brought under control.

 The crew sighted the merchant vessel Dolphin, the first vessel they had seen since leaving British waters, and signalled her for assistance.
 The Dolphin stood nearby for eight hours, while efforts continued to save the Columbus.
 When a severe roll put the steam engine out of action Munro decided he had no alternative and ordered his crew to abandon ship.
 The first boat lowered was smashed by contact with Columbus' hull but the crew escaped in the last two boats.

 The crew of the Columbus were taken aboard the Dolphin.
-However the Dolphin carried only a modest quantity of water and food for her 13-man crew and it was clear that they had insufficient to make it to her destination, which was also St John.
+However the Dolphin carried only a modest quantity of water and food for her 13-man crew and it was clear that they had insufficient supplies to make it to her destination, which was also St John.
 It was decided to return to England but southerly winds prevented her from making for the port at Falmouth.
 She waited for the weather to change for some days before rations (of 1 imppt of water per man per day and 1/3 lb of pork, plus some biscuits) ran low.
 She made for Cork, Ireland, and was within three days of running out of provisions when she landed on 24 May.

 Legacy

-The Columbus was followed by a similar vessel, the 5,294-ton Baron of Renfrew launched in 1825, which sank en-route to Britain.
+The Columbus was followed by a similar vessel, the 5,294-ton Baron of Renfrew launched in 1825, which sank en route to Britain.
 Shortly afterwards, declining freight transport costs reduced timber prices, and a reduction in timber duty made the method uneconomic and no more disposable timber ships were built for the Atlantic trade.